 Rocky Mountain National Park is one of the most popular national parks in the country.
 Last year, in July alone, the park received almost 1 million visitors.
-To increase park access while providing the public a reasonable opportunity to comply with health guidelines, the park will temporarily implement a timed entry system effective at the beginning of Phase Two on June 4.
-The park will cease using this system in later phases of the reopening.
+To increase park access while providing the public a reasonable opportunity to comply with health guidelines, the park temporarily implemented a timed entry system effective on June 4.

-Reservations to enter the park will go on sale through www.recreation.gov at 8 a.m.
-Mountain Time on Thursday, May 28.
-Reservations will be available to enter the park from June 4 through July 31.
-The next release will be on July 1, for the month of August and any remaining days that have not been booked for July.
-On August 1, reservations will be available for the month of September and any remaining days that have not been booked for August.
+Reservations to enter the park are available through Recreation.gov.
+On August 1, reservations became available for the month of September and any remaining days that had not been booked for August.
 On September 1, reservations will be available for the month of October and any remaining days in September that have not been booked.

 When recreating, park visitors should follow local area health orders, maintain social distance and avoid high-risk outdoor activities.
 Please do not visit if you are sick or were recently exposed to COVID-19.
 Park staff will continue to monitor all park functions to ensure that visitors adhere to CDC guidance for mitigating risks associated with the transmission of COVID-19 and take any additional steps necessary to protect public health.

-Keep your distance.
 Give others plenty of room whether you are on a trail or in a parking lot.
 If staying at least six feet from others is not possible, wear a cloth face covering as recommended by the CDC.
-Cloth face coverings should also be worn while in park visitor centers, park restrooms, and on shuttle buses.
+Cloth face coverings should be worn while in park visitor centers, park restrooms, and on shuttle buses.

-Know your limits.
 Rocky Mountain National Park is one of the busiest search and rescue parks in the country.
 Many of these incidents could be avoided with visitors planning and making responsible decisions.
 Winter-like conditions exist in high elevation areas of the park.
-For example, Bear Lake currently has 14 inches of snow.
 It is critical to make wise choices to keep our national park rangers and first responders out of harm’s way.

 Details and updates on park operations and services will continue to be posted on the park’s official website at www.nps.gov/romo or call the park’s Information Office at (970) 586-1206.
 For information on Trail Ridge Road, call the Trail Ridge Road status recorded phone line at (970) 586-1222.